asteris-llc/converge/docs/content/configuration.md

 ## Config Files

 Converge will source a single config file as a fallback.
-This config file can JSON, TOML, YAML, HCL, or a Java properties file (this is detected by file extension.)
+This config file can be JSON, TOML, YAML, HCL, or a Java properties file (this is detected by file extension.)
 The keys of this file are the same as the command-line flags.
 Converge looks in `/etc/converge/config.{ext}` by default, but you can change